 Center for Integrative Oncology and Survivorship at GHS’ Cancer Institute invites you to schedule an oncology massage for just $45 per hour.
 This offer is good for cancer survivors only.
 Please call (864) 455-4231 to schedule your appointment.
 View our Massage Therapy Flier

 Oncology Rehab Lymphedema Management Program

 Lymphedema is swelling, occurring when the lymphatic system has been disrupted due to surgery, radiation, infection, disease, or trauma and cannot move it’s fluid and proteins well.
 The GHS Cancer Institute Lymphedema Management Program helps patients prevent and control lymphedema that is related to cancer.
 Treatment depends on the severity and extent of the condition.
-Physician referral is required for evaluation by our specially trained and certified physical therapist, Kathie Beldon, PT, CLT.
+Physician referral is required for evaluation by our specially trained and certified physical therapists, Kathie Beldon, PT, CLT and Beth Alexander, PT, CLT.

 Possible Signs of Lymphedema

 - a full or heavy sensation in an arm or leg

 - an increase in size in an arm or a leg